Skip to main content

 ActionDetail

-Bookmark publisher pagesSet up a browser folder for the journals you cite most.
-Those sites often update citation formats automatically.
+Bookmark publisher pagesCreate a browser folder for journals you cite often so you can grab updated citation formats in seconds.

 David Okonkwo